Top of page

 • Brooks, M. (2015).
 Teaching in Cairo: Exploring Gender, Social Class, and Workplace Relationships.
 Urban Educational Leadership for Social Justice: International Perspectives (257-273).
 Information Age Publishing.

 • Brooks, M., Brooks, J. (2015).
-Exploring opportunities and challenges of cross-cultural and international teaching, research, and service for higher eduction faculty members.
-Cross-cultural collaboration and leadership in modern organisations (35-48).
-IGI Global.
+Exploring opportunities and challenges of cross-cultural and international teaching, research, and service for higher education faculty members.
+Cross-cultural Collaboration and Leadership in Modern Organizations (35-48).
+Business Science Reference.

 Journal Articles